-If it is reported there is a suspicion an adult subject has died as a result of actions a caretaker did or did not take, accept the referral.
-If a caretaker is suspected of having financially exploited an adult subject who has died, accept the referral.
+If it is reported there is a suspicion a dependent adult has died as a result of actions a caretaker did or did not take, accept the referral.

-If the person who is suspected of being responsible for the abuse is deceased, do not accept the report for evaluation, unless the person suspected of being the adult subject appears to be a dependent adult who is unsafe or at risk of further abuse.
+If the person who is suspected of being responsible for the abuse is deceased, do not accept the report for evaluation, unless the adult subject appears to be a dependent adult who is unsafe or at risk of further abuse.